ryanjbm/Milestone-4/README.md

 The structure of the Product and Checkout apps are guided by the Code Institute's walkthrough project, Boutique Ado.

+### Code Validation

+* CSS was validated using W3C CSS Validation Service - Jigsaw
+* HTML was validated using W3C Markup Validation Service.
+* Python code was validated using PEP8 online checker.

 # Deployment
 **Local Deployment**